 Our employment service can help support you in finding meaningful paid employment, volunteering opportunities, education or training.

-We’re here to encourage you to develop a sense of independence, purpose and fulfillment and to help you develop the skills you need to manage your mental health problems and return to work or training.
+We’re here to encourage you to develop a sense of independence, purpose and fulfillment and to help you develop the skills you need to manage your mental ill health and return to work or training.

 How we help